PADAS/gundi-integration-action-runner/README.md

-# gundi-integration-action-runner
+# gundi-integration-onyesha
-Template repo for integration in Gundi v2.
+This is a Gundi Integration used for the demonstrating the capabilities of Gundi.

 ## Usage
 - Fork this repo